 What is a listed building?

-The Ecclesiastical Exemption Order (2010) is the system that allows five denominations in the UK to operate their own statutory permissions systems, for repairs and some alterations, which are equivalent to the local authority listed building consent process.
+The Ecclesiastical Exemption Order (2010) provides that places of worship used for ecclesiastical purposes can be exempt from having to obtain certain consents.
+It allows five denominations in the UK to operate their own statutory permissions systems, for repairs and some alterations, which are equivalent to the local authority listed building consent process.

-If you are within one of these denominations you will need to consult the relevant advisory committee.
-The five denominations are:
+If you are within one of these denominations, you will need to consult the relevant advisory committee.
+The denominations are:

 What if your building belongs to another denomination or faith?